Roadblock: End of the Line

-Roadblock: End of the Line was a 2016 professional wrestling pay-per-view (PPV) livestreaming event produced by WWE.
-It was the second Roadblock and took place on December 18, 2016, at the PPG Paints Arena in Pittsburgh, Pennsylvania, held exclusively for wrestlers from the promotion's Raw brand division.
-While the first Roadblock was streamed exclusively on the WWE Network, this second event also aired via traditional PPV outlets.
-The name of the event was a reference to it being WWE's final PPV of 2016.
-This was the final Roadblock until 2022 when WWE revived the event as a television special for the NXT brand.
+Roadblock: End of the Line was a 2016 professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE, held exclusively for wrestlers from the promotion's main roster brand, Raw.
+It was the second Roadblock and took place on December 18, 2016, at the PPG Paints Arena in Pittsburgh, Pennsylvania.
+The event's name was a reference to this being WWE's final PPV and livestreaming event of 2016.

 Seven matches were contested at the event, including one on the Kickoff pre-show.
-In the main event, Kevin Owens retained the WWE Universal Championship against United States Champion Roman Reigns by disqualification when Chris Jericho attacked Owens.
-In the opening bout, the team of Cesaro and Sheamus defeated The New Day (Big E and Kofi Kingston) for the Raw Tag Team Championship, ending New Day's reign 483 days, the longest tag team championship reign on WWE's main roster until November 2022.
+In the main event, Kevin Owens retained the WWE Universal Championship against Roman Reigns by disqualification when Chris Jericho attacked Owens, thus Owens retained as titles do not change hands by disqualification unless stipulated.
+In the opening bout, the team of Cesaro and Sheamus defeated The New Day (Big E and Kofi Kingston) to win the Raw Tag Team Championship, ending New Day's record-setting reign of 483 days; this remained the longest tag team championship reign on WWE's main roster until November 2022.
 In other prominent matches, Rich Swann retained the WWE Cruiserweight Championship against The Brian Kendrick and T. J. Perkins in a triple threat match, Seth Rollins defeated Chris Jericho, and Charlotte Flair defeated Sasha Banks in overtime of a 30-minute Iron Man match to win her record fourth Raw Women's Championship.

+This was the second Roadblock to be held in 2016, after the first Roadblock was held in March as part of the "Road to WrestleMania", which made it the first to be held after the reintroduction of the brand split in July.
+While that first event was streamed exclusively as a WWE Network special in the United States and on PPV internationally, this second event aired on PPV and the WWE Network worldwide.
+This was the final Roadblock until 2022 when WWE revived the event as a television special for the NXT brand.